yzhouas/PD-Denoising-pytorch/README.md

 * ps can be set to 1 to get the adaptive pixel-shuffle stride (ps_scale is computed by algorithm in this case).
 For CCD camera images, it is better to set ps=2(meaning manually setting the ps_scale) and ps_scale=2.
 * k can be interactively adjusted to balance the details and background, providing a flexibile denoising performance. k=1 for more focusing on flat regions to get a very smoothed results, and k=0 for obtaining more textural details (default).
 * wbin is the cropped window size for denoising (defaultly set to 512).
 One can adjust this value to 300 or 256 to ensure there is no out-of-memory issues.
 But it will both decrease the efficiency and may cause boundary artifacts.
+* To ensure the uniform effect of the whole images, we assume all the patches share the same denoisng settings.
 * We provide the self-collected beijing dataset for evaluation.

 ### Embeded PD idea to Existing Denoisers